zeroidea-jp/urban-aconite_open-desktop-pc/README.md

 # urban-aconite_open-desktop-pc
 Open desktop PC project as one of OpenSphere Projects.
-We reffering to the open desktop PC System76/thelio with great respects to the genious teams and great works.
+We reffering to the open desktop PC System76/thelio with great respects to the genious team and their great works.

 # Our purpose (Why)
 We aim to make newly and expand highend open hardware market in/exapanding from Japan.